bbepis/XUnity.AutoTranslator/README.md

 EnableSpriteRendererHooking=False ;Indicates whether or not the plugin should attempt to hook SpriteRenderer.
 This is a seperate option because SpriteRenderer can't actually be hooked properly and the implemented workaround could have a theoretical impact on performance in certain situations
 LoadUnmodifiedTextures=False     ;Indicates whether or not unmodified textures should be loaded.
 Modifications are determined based on the hash in the file name.
 Only enable this for debugging purposes as it is likely to cause oddities
 TextureHashGenerationStrategy=FromImageName ;Indicates how the mod identifies pictures through hashes.
 Can be ["FromImageName", "FromImageData", "FromImageNameAndScene"]
+DuplicateTextureNames=           ;Indicates specific texture names that are duplicated in the game.
+List is separated by ';'.
+DetectDuplicateTextureNames=False;Indicates if the plugin should detect duplicate texture names.

 [Http]
 UserAgent=                       ;Override the user agent used by APIs requiring a user agent